Self-Play Only Evolves When Self-Synthetic Pipeline Ensures Learnable Information Gain: Related Works

 \section{Related Works}

-\textbf{Self-Training.} Early self-training methods bootstrap reasoning from self-generated data with fixed verification: STaR~\cite{zelikman2022star} filters correct reasoning traces for fine-tuning, ReST~\cite{gulcehre2023reinforced} alternates offline generation and reward filtered updates, and scaling studies~\cite{yuan2023scalingrelationshiplearningmathematical} report log-linear gains from rejection sampling.
+\textbf{Self-Training.} Early self-training methods bootstrap reasoning from self-generated data with fixed verification: STaR~\cite{zelikman2022star} filters correct reasoning traces and recycles rationalised ones for fine-tuning, ReST~\cite{gulcehre2023reinforced} alternates offline generation and reward filtered updates, and scaling studies~\cite{yuan2023scalingrelationshiplearningmathematical} report log-linear gains from rejection sampling.
 These approaches saturate once the initial distribution is exhausted.

 \textbf{Solver–Verifier Co-Evolution.} Self-rewarding~\cite{yuan2024self} uses the model as its own judge via LLM-as-a-judge prompting; SPIN~\cite{chen2024self} distinguishes synthetic from human responses through iterative DPO; Self-boosting~\cite{dong2024self} generates diverse prompts and improves responses iteratively; iterative DPO~\cite{tu2025enhancing} refines both generator and reward model over multiple rounds with verifiable rewards; URPO~\cite{lu2025urpo} unifies policy and reward optimisation in a unified task format; Cooper~\cite{hong2025cooper} co-optimises both using hybrid rule-based and model-based rewards to prevent reward hacking; Recursive introspection~\cite{qu2024recursive} frames multi-turn self-correction as an MDP.
 However, these methods lack explicit strong-to-weak synchronisation to ensure the \verifier{} tracks \solver{} improvements or expands the task distribution beyond the initial corpus.